whossname/resume/cv.md

 ### Bonsai Branding - Branding and Design
 #### 2017 Programming Contractor

-* CRUD Website implementation
+* CRUD application for managing catering and kitchen logistics for ingredients, recipes and products
-* Elixir Phoenix web framework for the backend
+* Phoenix backend
-* ReactJS for the frontend
+* React frontend
 * Continuing an existing project after handover from another programmer
-* CRUD application for managing catering and kitchen logistics for ingredients, recipes and products
 * Deployment on AWS
 * Continuous Integration and Continuous Deployment using Buildkite